-The proposed Committee Note, copying from the DOJ's "Explanation" of its 1996 submission, identifies the determination of "extent" as a "problem" with the current Rule 31(e) (ll.
+The proposed Committee Note, copied essentially verbatim from the DOJ's "Explanation" of its 1996 submission, identifies the determination of "extent" as a "problem" with the current Rule 31(e) (ll.
 138, 164).
-The present language, however, accurately reflects both the historical role of the common law jury in this process and the present statutory scheme.
+Far from being a "problem," the present language accurately reflects both the historical role of the common law jury in this process and the present statutory scheme.
 It should not be eliminated.